chu-mirror/chu-mirror.github.io/_posts/2024-03-18-lightweight-type.md

 _Add support for statements linearly_.
 As the example of adding support for statement _employee X's salary is N_ shows, the new concept _salary_ and new function _'s salary_ is added to the program without modifying exsisting code even one line.
-If we were using a centrical memory management, we at least had to modify the struct to get enough memory.
+If we were using a centralized memory management, we at least had to modify the struct to get enough memory.

 _Support polymorphism for free_.
 Employees might differ in some minor ways; here's an example,